Ole Christian Veiby

 Ole Christian Veiby is a professional rally driver from Norway driving for Hyundai Motorsport in the WRC-2 category of the World Rally Championship.
+He was the 2017 Asia-Pacific Rally Vice-Champion, the 2015 Junior WRC Vice-Champion, the 2011 Norwegian 125 Crosskart Champion, and was the Rookie of the Year in the 2013 Porsche Carrera Cup Scandinavia.

 Racing record

 Complete World Rally Championship results

 Veiby in a Hyundai i20 R5 at the 2020 Rally Sweden.